kaby76/AntlrVSIX/Trash/readme.md

 # Trash

-**Trash** is a tool to support editing, analysis, refactoring, and conversion of CFG grammars, including Antlr2, Antlr3, Antlr4, Bison, W3C EBNF, and ISO 14977.
+**Trash** is a tool to support the editing, analyzing, refactoring, and converting from one format to anther, of
+CFG grammars.
 Trash is analogous to [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) but for parsing, in the lingua-franca of parsing: parse trees and XPath.